-The lake record is currently held by Oldbury angler Craig Wilde (pictured right) for his capture of a 25lbs 6oz common taken in March 2016.
+The lake record was held until 2016 by Oldbury angler Craig Wilde (pictured right) with his capture of a 25lbs 6oz common taken in March 2016.
 Craig, who runs CND Baits, was fishing one of CND's own 12mm King Crab Wafters on a drop back rig about 60 yards out from Peg 1.

 Pegs need to be booked and paid for in advance by contacting Jamie on 07933 488986.
 Jamie should only be contacted before 5.30pm and is not available on Tuesdays or Sundays.
 For security purposes the gates to the new pool will be locked between dusk and 7.00am.